 - Day 4 honors wrapping up, visioning, and celebrating!
-This integration heartens us as we set forth individually on our journeys.
+This integration helps our new understandings take root in everyday life.

 What next?
 The long-term vision is an inspired community of women supporting one another’s self-discovery and transformation through an ongoing, advanced-level Cultivating Wisdom Circle.
-Being on one’s heroic adventure is buoyed with the nourishment of amazing women who meet monthly in a idyllic retreat setting.
-(Not to mention the delicious support of our private chef!)
-In the even-longer-term, your circle might choose to close itself to new applicants and become something like the Returning to Essence Circle.
+In the even-longer-term, your circle might choose to close itself to new applicants and become something like Returning to Essence.

 Continuing education?
 Psychologists, MFT’s, LCSW’s, and RN’s earn 20 APA-approved CE credits.
 There is a $60 administrative fee.
 Note that partial CE credit cannot be given for partial attendance.
 See the policies section below (above the registration link).

 Who should attend?
 The teachings are subjective and experiential in nature.
 They are appropriate for health care professionals as well as the general public.
 Health care professionals will be able to incorporate the tools and practices offered in this program in ways beneficial to themselves, as well as to their clients/patients.
 This workshop uses Acceptance and Commitment Therapy (ACT) as its foundation.
 Click here to see Kelly’s specialty training, including two years of full-time supervised ACT training.

 What if I miss a Sunday?
 Please enroll in this course only if you can attend all four Sundays.
 If you miss a Sunday (e.g., due to illness) then please listen to its audio recording prior to the next session.
 (The material builds upon itself quickly.)